Driving Test Tips: How To Pass Your Theory & Practical Tests

 Driving Lesson

-Staying calm is easier said than done, we know!
+Staying calm is easier said than done.
 You're more than likely going to be anxious, but it's useful to note that making a small mistake on your driving test is probably not the be-all and end-all.
-If you find yourself making an error during your test, don't just assume it's game over, you are allowed 15 minors before you fail.
+If you find yourself making an error during your test, don't just assume it's game over, you're allowed 15 minors before you fail.

-If you go the wrong way, just breathe through it and continue on; your examiner will help you get back on route.
+If you go the wrong way, just breathe through it and continue on.
+Your examiner will help you get back on your route.
 Remember, you're not being tested on your sense of direction, but your ability to drive safely and competently at all times.

 Finally, if in doubt, just ask.
 If you mishear an instruction during your test, or just need some clarification, simply ask the examiner to repeat it.
 Don't feel embarrassed to ask questions, it shows a good use of initiative in challenging situations.